-This is an old blog and some information might be obsolete.
+This is an old post and some information might be obsolete.
 We have published new instructions.
 You can find them here:

 OpenCV released OpenCV-3.4.4 and OpenCV-4.0.0 on 20th November.
 There have been a lot of bug fixes and other changes in these versions.
 The release highlights are as follows: